wmhilton-stoplight/platform-docs/2.-workspaces/allowed-email-domains.md

 1. Select **Settings** from the workspace home page.
 2. Select **Add** to the right of **Approved Domains**.
-3. On the page that opens, add your email domain, and then choose the role for users who join with that matching domain.
+3. On the page that opens, add your email domain and then choose the role for users who join with that matching domain.

 ![Approved Email Domain Configuration](../assets/images/allowed-email-domain-configure.png)